dotnet/csharplang/proposals/parameterless-struct-constructors.md

 A parameterless instance constructor is valid for all struct kinds including `struct`, `readonly struct`, `ref struct`, and `record struct`.

 If the struct declaration does not contain any explicit instance constructors, and the struct has field initializers, the compiler will synthesize a `public` parameterless instance constructor.
-The parameterless constructor is synthesized even if all initializer values are zeros.
+The parameterless constructor may be synthesized even if all initializer values are zeros.

 Otherwise, the struct (see [struct constructors](https://github.com/dotnet/csharplang/blob/main/spec/structs.md#constructors)) ...
 > implicitly has a parameterless instance constructor which always returns the value that results from setting all value type fields to their default value and all reference type fields to null.